BardicDefense/purple-hack/spells.md

 #### Charm

 _Enchantment (R: Touch, D: 1 day)_
-Save: Hard (Will).
+Save: Willpower 14.
 Enchants a small object with the power to charm a living humanoid of Medium size or smaller who willingly accepts it as a gift.
 A single recipient who accepts the enchanted object must succeed on the save or regard the caster as a trusted friend and come to their defence.
 The caster can give